TangoMan222/Hardware-Projects/Pwnagotchi/readme.md

   - After a couple of minutes it should display AI

 Now you are done with the basics of setting up a Pwnagotchi!

+## Disclaimer

+**This project is intended for educational and personal use only.
+Please use it responsibly and ensure that you are only testing against networks you have permission to test.
+Not to be used for malicious purposes.**